Defensive Driving Tactics Drivers Can Use to Help Avoid Car Crashes in South Bend

 Distractions are one of the leading causes of car crashes.
 For example, some drivers may get distracted by their phones or may reach for objects while they are driving.

 If your destination is an area that you are not familiar with, set your GPS before you start driving.
-You do not want to be dividng your attention between your GPS and the road.
+You do not want to be dividing your attention between your GPS and the road.

 You should also avoid fiddling with the radio while your car is in motion.
 Decide what you want to listen to before you start driving or have passengers change the radio station.